Electoral reform in the United States: Overturning Citizens United

-Clean elections, clean money, and disclosure

-Terms like "clean elections" and "clean money" are sometimes used inconsistently.
-Clean elections typically refers to systems where candidates receive a fixed sum of money from the government to run their campaigns after qualifying by collecting small dollar contributions (e.g., $5) from a large enough group of citizens.
-Systems of this nature have been tried in Maine, Arizona, North Carolina, New Mexico, Vermont, Wisconsin, Massachusetts, Connecticut and elsewhere; some of these have been disqualified at least in part by the courts.
+Campaign finance disclosures

-"Clean money" is sometimes used as a synonym for clean elections; at other times, it refers to a DISCLOSE Act, requiring disclosure of the sources of campaign funds.
-The DISCLOSE Act bill in the U.S. Congress seeks "to prohibit foreign influence in Federal elections, to prohibit government contractors from making expenditures with respect to such elections, and to establish additional disclosure requirements with respect to spending in such elections, and for other purposes."
+The DISCLOSE Act would require disclosure of the sources of campaign funds.
+The DISCLOSE Act bill seeks "to prohibit foreign influence in Federal elections, to prohibit government contractors from making expenditures with respect to such elections, and to establish additional disclosure requirements with respect to spending in such elections, and for other purposes."

-The California Clean Money Campaign is pushing the California DISCLOSE act, which differs substantially from the federal DISCLOSE Act.
+The California Clean Money Campaign pushed for the California DISCLOSE act, which differs substantially from the federal DISCLOSE Act.
 The California bill would strengthen disclosure requirements for political advertisements.
 Among other provisions, it requires the top three contributors for any political ad to be identified by name on the ad.

-Ackerman and Ayres propose a "secret donation booth", the exact opposite of full disclosure.
+Ackerman and Ayres propose a "secret donation booth" as opposed to full disclosure.
 This system would require that all campaign contributions be anonymously given through a government agency.
-Their system would give donors a few days to change their minds and withdraw or change the recipient of a donation; it would also add a random time delay to ensure that the recipients of donations could never know for sure the source of the funds they receive.
+Their system would give donors a few days to change their minds and withdraw or change the recipient of a donation.
+It would also add a random time delay to ensure that the recipients of donations could never know for sure the source of the funds they receive.

 Electing Supreme Court justices

-The implementation of term limits and elections for Supreme Court justices has been proposed as an alternative to the current Senate confirmation system, which has become more partisan in recent years due to political polarisation.
-This proposed system would mirror the current way 33 states select their state supreme court justices.
-William Watkins Jr., a constitutional scholar from the Independent Institute on National Public Radio stated his proposal for a justice to serve a single 8 to 10-year term, with the one term limit intended to reduce reliance on campaign donors.
-A hypothetical Second Constitutional Convention of the states to amend the Constitution has been suggested as a way for this reform to proceed.
+The implementation of term limits and elections for Supreme Court justices has been proposed as an alternative to the current Senate confirmation system, which has become more partisan in recent years due to political polarization.
+One proposed system would mirror the current way 33 states select their state supreme court justices.
+William Watkins Jr., a constitutional scholar from the Independent Institute on National Public Radio stated his proposal for a justice to serve a single 8 to 10-year term, with the one-term limit intended to reduce reliance on campaign donors.